Phase 3. Creating a Shared Vision

 What you might see

-- Community members access and input to the collaboration’s evidence bank;
+- Community access and input to the partnership’s evidence bank;

-- A clear evidence-based direction for the initiative that is grounded in the lived experience of citizens;
+- A clear evidence-based direction for the initiative;

 - The shared agenda being used to guide activity and to build understanding about what is working, what isn’t working, and what is needed;